kang-cao-corgi/coj/notes.md

 - [1Co15:20-24](https://www.blueletterbible.org/niv/1co/15/20/s_1077020), [50-52](https://www.blueletterbible.org/niv/1co/15/50/s_1077050)
 - [Rev20:4-6](https://www.blueletterbible.org/niv/rev/20/4/s_1187004)

+saints vs. believers <br>
+"the resurrection of the righteous is the 1st resurrection"

 ### The first Adam and the last Adam connections

 the body of Jesus and the spirit of man are on the same level. <br>
 the last Adam has no flesh thus no tendency to sin (flesh = life-giving spirit = the last Adam)

+? "drink my blood, eat my flesh" is it related to communion ?

 #### Redemption and the forgeveness of sin
 - [Rm8:11](https://www.blueletterbible.org/niv/rom/8/11/s_1054011), [17-20](https://www.blueletterbible.org/niv/rom/8/17/s_1054017)